"Why does Mitt Romney want to be president?"

 Joseph Smith was killed during his 1844 campaign and the Mormons

-a cult and pushed out to Utah, generations of Mormons have been
+were identified as a cult and pushed out to Utah, generations of Mormons have been

 trying to vindicate their founder and bring his presidential dream to reality.